breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 [[demo]]
 | :point_up: [Here is a great video explainin conditionals](https://www.youtube.com/watch?v=Lp-Du2fKoug&list=PL4cUxeGkcC9i9Ae2D9Ee1RvylH38dKuET)

-Conditions are the only way developers have to tell computer how to make decisions in real time, very similar to how our brains work.
+Conditions are the only way developers have to tell the computer how to make decisions in real time, very similar to how our brains work.

 Let's say we are building a program to help us pick what to wear and we hate the color blue.
 We can tell the computer to avoid blue using a condition like this: